succinctlabs/sp1/book/generating-proofs/advanced.md

 ## CPU Acceleration

-To enable CPU acceleration, you can use the `RUSTFLAGS` environment variable to enable the `target-cpu=native` flag.
+To enable CPU acceleration, you can use the `RUSTFLAGS` environment variable to enable the `target-cpu=native` flag when running your script.
 This will enable the compiler to generate code that is optimized for your CPU.

 ```bash
 RUSTFLAGS='-C target-cpu=native' cargo run --release